w38g0ru/vms/docs/contactinformation.rst

 Both permanent and temporary addresses are mandatory, even if they are the same.

-**Accessing Contact Address**
+**Accessing the Contact Information**

-When you click on the "Contact Address" link, it will display the address you have inserted.
-If you wish to add a new address, simply click the "+Add" button, and you will be presented with the address form.
+When you click on the “Contact Information” link, you will see a list of contact information you have already provided.
+If you haven’t added any contact information yet, the page will be blank.

-**Address Details**
+**Adding a New Family Member**

+To add a new family member, simply click the “+Add” button.
+You will be presented with a form to enter the family member’s information.

+**Contact Form**

 - **Province**: Upon loading the page, you will see a list of seven provinces.